Rachel Reeves: HBOS

 In 2006, Reeves moved to Leeds to work for the retail arm of HBOS.
 In 2024, due to criticism of Reeves saying she had worked as an economist at HBOS, her LinkedIn CV was changed, and her role at the bank was updated to "Retail Banking".
 The Times reported her actual role was "running a customer relations department dealing with complaints and mortgage retention".
-The report led to the media and opposition politicians nicknaming her "Rachel from accounts".

 In February 2025, the BBC reported allegations that while at HBOS, there was an expenses investigation into Reeves and two other senior managers over whistleblower concerns in early 2009 that three managers were using the bank's money to "fund a lifestyle", with alleged inappropriate spending on dinners, events, taxis and gifts, including for each other.
-The BBC found that the initial part of this investigation, undertaken by Internal Audit, found that the three managers appeared to have broken the rules, and that the whistleblower's allegations were substantiated, although the BBC was unable to determine the final outcome of the investigation, or whether it was concluded.
+The BBC found that the initial part of this investigation, undertaken by Internal Audit, found that the three managers appeared to have broken the rules, and that the whistleblower's allegations were substantiated, although the BBC was unable to determine the outcome of the investigation, or whether it was concluded.
 The BBC also reported that Reeves' LinkedIn CV contained an incorrect date of departure from HBOS, and that she had left the bank via voluntary redundancy in May 2009, rather than in December 2009 as previously said.

-Reeves has said she was once interviewed for a job at Goldman Sachs but turned it down despite saying that the job could have made her "a lot richer".

 Parliamentary career

 Initial candidatures

-Reeves stood as the Labour Party parliamentary candidate in the Conservative safe seat of Bromley and Chislehurst at the 2005 general election, finishing second behind the sitting Conservative Party MP Eric Forth.
+Reeves stood as the Labour Party parliamentary candidate in the Conservative safe seat of Bromley and Chislehurst at the 2005 general election, finishing second behind the sitting Conservative MP Eric Forth.
 Following Forth's death in 2006, she also contested the 2006 by-election, and finished in fourth place.
 Labour support fell from 10,241 votes to 1,925, in what was described as a "humiliation" for Labour.
-The result was the worst performance for a governing party since 1991.

 Reeves sought nomination for the Leeds West seat at the 2010 general election, seeking to replace John Battle, who had chosen to retire.
 Reeves was selected to contest the seat from an all-women shortlist of Labour Party prospective parliamentary candidates.
-She was elected on 6 May 2010 with a majority of 7,016 – a 5,794 reduction in the majority enjoyed by Battle.
+She was elected on 6 May 2010 with a majority of 7,016.